Cat play and toys: Development of play in kittens

 Play in cats is a behaviour that first emerges in kittens.
+Compared to adult cats, kittens generally need greater intensity and longer durations of play.
 Some important developmental aspects of play behaviour include motor development, social behaviour and cognitive development.
 There are different types of play that develop at different stages during the development and growth of a kitten.
 The first play behaviours observed in kittens include approaching, pawing and holding onto each other.
 Following this stage in their development, kittens begin to show an interest in inanimate objects and prey behaviour.
 This is the development of their nonsocial behaviour in which they become more independent and begin to practice predatory/hunting behaviour.
-Play behaviour in kittens is also important by providing physical exercise as they are growing, as well as providing a means of interacting with other members of their litter to foster strong social bonds.
+Play behaviour in kittens is also important in providing physical exercise as they are growing, as well as providing a means of interacting with other members of their litter to foster strong social bonds.
 Social play is important between litter-mates since this is the main source of play for kittens in early life, as they are limited in the room needed to explore other means of play.
 Engaging in this social play behaviour is important until they have access to other play objects, such as toys.

-Predation
+Relation to predation

 Since cats are meat-eating predators, nearly all cat games are predatory games.

+Playing with live prey caught while hunting may be distinguished as a separate concept from playing with other cats or with humans, although the two look much the same to the human eye.
+It is suggested that ‘playing’ with prey is a behaviour evolved to avoid injury to the hunting cat by wearing down the caught prey before closing in to eat it.
+Predatory play would then be a part of hunting behaviour.

-Predators often encounter fearful prey that attempt to escape predation.
-Cats often play more with toys that behave like fearful prey trying to flee than with toys that mimic confrontational prey by moving towards the cat with an aggressive or defensive posture.
+Predators often encounter prey that attempt to escape predation.
+Cats often play more with toys that behave like prey trying to flee than with toys that mimic confrontational prey by moving towards the cat with an aggressive or defensive posture.

 Success rate

 Success rate is important in play.
-A cat that catches its prey every time soon gets bored, and a cat that is never successful at capture can lose interest.
+A cat that catches its "prey" every time soon gets bored, and a cat that is never successful at capture can lose interest.
 The ideal hunting success rate is one successful capture for every three to six attempts.
 Capturing prey at this rate generally maximizes a cat's interest in the game.